Competitive Scores for MCAT

 Most Medical schools in the United States and Canada (136 in US and 17 in Canada) use the centralized American Medical College Application Service (AMCAS) by AAMC as the primary application method for admission processing for the entering class.
 Prospective students need not apply individually to specific participating schools, but can submit one application to this centralized service.
 However, the admission decisions or policies of individual schools and institutes are not decided or controlled by AMCAS in anyway, and each school has its own rules and policies.

-- All participating Medical schools require an MCAT score to consider a candidate.
-However, there is no common minimum MCAT score or cutoff criteria defined across the various universities and schools.
-An MCAT competitive score becomes a rather relative concept depending on the school you apply to.
+- All participating Medical schools require a test score to consider a candidate.
+However, there is no common minimum score or cutoff criteria defined across the various universities and schools.
+This score becomes a rather relative concept depending on the school you apply to.
 According to the Medical School Admission Requirements book by AAMC (2008-2009 ed.), for example, the Washington University School of Medicine had an accepted MCAT score of 12.3Q while that of the Harvard Medical School was 11.7R only.

 - Scoring above 24 also does not guarantee you a Medical school seat.
-An MCAT competitive score is what required, and this differs for each school and might change over time.
-The number of candidates applied to a particular Medical school in a year and their average MCAT scores define what the MCAT competitive score is for the school for the year.
+A competitive score is what is required, and this differs for each school and might change over time.
+The number of candidates applied to a particular Medical school in a year and their average scores define what the competitive score of MCAT is for the school for the year.

 - The reputation and prestige of the specific school are also factors that could raise or lower the cutoff criteria.